eyao0906/Population-Coding/README.md

 • Worldcoordinates (x,y), as shown in Fig. The file robot.py includes the class Arm, which implements this task and its environment.
 That file also includes the class Population, which implements a population of neurons.
 You can look at the code and its documentation for more information.
-The class Decoding performs linear decoding from the activity of a population of neurons.
-If the activities of N neurons over P samples is stored in a P × N matrix A, and the desired output corresponding to those P samples is stored in the P × K matrix F, then the optimal linear decoding weights are set by finding the least-squares weights D ∈ RN×K that solve